hawkinsw/CPPTimes/FirstDebug.md

 3. Lift off in the rocket ship.
 ```

 Let's see whether we can correct our bequeather's bumbles.
-We can add formatting information to the output so that the lines break in the proper spots.
-There are two ways to include information in a C++ program about where to create new lines in the output: the newline escape sequence (`\n`) and `std::endl`;
+We can add formatting information to the output so that the lines in the output break in the proper spots.
+There are two ways to include information in a C++ program about where to create new lines in the output: the newline _escape sequence_[^escape] (`\n`) and `std::endl`;

+[^escape]: An escape sequence in a string is a pair characters: the `\` and another character.
+Even though an escape sequence is written with two characters, the system considers is a single character with a special meaning.
+The `\n` escape sequence is a newline.
+The `\t` is a tab character.
+There are [others](https://en.wikipedia.org/wiki/Bell_character), too!

 To use a newline escape sequence, just embed it in the string _literal_ you are printing to the screen: